LaunchCodeEducation/linux/content/configurations/ubuntu/_index.md

 ![ubuntu-loading-completed](pictures/ubuntu-loading-completed.png?classes=border)

 {{% notice warning %}}
-If the image is not set properly you will see the following errors (kernal drive not installed) and Failed to open a session for the virual machine for ubuntu-launchcode
+If the image is not set properly you will see the following errors (kernel drive not installed) and Failed to open a session for the virtual machine for ubuntu-launchcode
 ![error-output](pictures/error-output.png?classes=border)
 If you see this error you misconfigured your ISO image.
 Please repeat the steps from the above section.
 {{% /notice %}}